-The comments included in the publication are not intended to be a definitive analysis of tax law: The comments contained herein are general in nature and professional advice regarding an individual's particular tax position should be obtained in respect of any person's specific circumstances.
+BMO Private Wealth provides this publication for informational purposes only and it is not and should not be construed as professional advice to any individual.
+The information contained in this publication is based on material believed to be reliable at the time of publication, but BMO Private Wealth cannot guarantee the information is accurate or complete.
+Individuals should contact their BMO representative for professional advice regarding their personal circumstances and/or financial position.
+The comments included in this publication are not intended to be a definitive analysis of tax applicability or trust and estates law.
+The comments are general in nature and professional advice regarding an individual's particular tax position should be obtained in respect of any person's specific circumstances.